abhizaik/abhizaik/README.md

 ### Hi, I'm Abhishek 👋

-- 🔭 I’m currently working on Python
+- 🔭 Amazed by the usefulness of reading insight from data.
 - 🌱 I’m currently learning Python and data analytical skills.
 - 📫 Feel free to connect with me at [Linkedin](linkedin.com/in/akpmpr) and [Twitter.](twitter.com/akpmpr)